Feature #605

 Started a Development HowTo in the Wiki and added a first item on How to integrate a function.

-#8 Updated by Mayer Michael almost 12 years ago
+#8 Updated by Mayer Michael about 12 years ago

 - % Done changed from 10 to 20